top of page

 Breastfeeding & Nuzzling

 • Breastfeeding or letting your baby nuzzle at mom’s breast can be done fairly early during your stay.
 Doing kangaroo care at your breast can help your breasts make milk and improve your baby’s oral feeds later.
+Ask your nurse to arrange a time for you to meet with a lactation consultant.

 Care Times